rust-lang/book/nostarch/appendix.md

 a language where these words aren’t keywords.
 In addition, raw identifiers allow you to use libraries written in a different Rust edition than your crate uses.
-For example, `try` isn’t a keyword in the 2015 edition but is in the 2018 edition.
-If you depend on a library that is written using the 2015 edition and has a `try` function, you’ll need to use the raw identifier syntax, `r#try` in this case, to call that function from your 2018 edition code.
+For example, `try` isn’t a keyword in the 2015 edition but is in the 2018 and 2021 editions.
+If you depend on a library that is written using the 2015 edition and has a `try` function, you’ll need to use the raw identifier syntax, `r#try` in this case, to call that function from your 2021 edition code.
 See Appendix E for more information on editions.

-Unmatched: NoParagraphStyle

 [TOC]